top of page

 More on our selectors:

 Marianne Keating is an Irish artist and researcher based in London.
-She was shortlisted to represent Ireland in the 2022 Venice Biennial and has exhibited extensively throughout Ireland and internationally.
+She was shortlisted to represent Ireland in the 59th Venice Biennale and has exhibited extensively throughout Ireland and internationally.
 Her large-scale commissioned film work 'An Talamh/The Plain' is currently showing in the Irish Pavilion at the World Expo, Japan.
 She is an Associate Lecturer at the Royal College of Art, London.

 To be clear ... for artists selected for OPEN CRUEL the possible outcomes of participation would be exposure of their work to a London audience by being shown in our physical gallery space and exposure to a wider international audience through our social media reach.
 Work in the exhibition can be sold, if the artist wishes, so there is the potential for sales - less a reasonable commission.
-We ask for a £10 donation to submit your work because we are a non-profit organisation without funding.
-We exist solely to provide a platform for artists and can't do it without support.
+We are a non-profit entity and have to charge a submission fee to cover the admin and exhibition costs - this is not a pay for exposure type scheme.